MicrosoftDocs/PowerShell-Docs-DSC/dsc/dsc-1.1/PSDesiredStateConfiguration/Invoke-DscResource.md

 This cmdlet invokes a DSC resource directly, without creating a configuration document.
 Using this cmdlet, configuration management products can manage windows by using DSC resources.
 This cmdlet also enables debugging of resources when the DSC engine or LCM is running with debugging enabled.

+This cmdlet doesn't work with composite resources.
+Composite resources are parameterized configurations.
+Using composite resources requires the LCM.

 ## EXAMPLES